|

 S2240FE0600000001665152413F512D511C710C70FD60EF30E1C0D510C920BDD000000000046

-Click on "File" then "Save as" to save it as a text file in your PC, but remember in which
+Click on "File" then "Save as" to save it as a text file in your PC, but

-the FLOAD command later.
+flash memory using the FLOAD command later.

 -